EGI-Federation/eosc-data-transfer/README.md

 ## Parsing DOIs

-The API supports parsing digital object identifier (DOIs) and will return a list of files in the repository indicated by the DOI.
+The API supports parsing digital object identifiers (DOIs) and will return a list of files in the repository indicated by the DOI.
 It will automatically identify the DOI type and will use the correct parser to retrieve the list of source files.